shgiebner21/parker-and-parks/openitems.md

   - Need stories and images for both parks.

 #### Activity-detail page
-  - Cancel button is appending selected activity...!
+  - __This is fixed now__, no longer appending to Child object.
+Cancel button is appending selected activity...!